Uminosachi/sd-webui-inpaint-anything/README.md

 * `Expand mask region` button: Use this to slightly expand the area of the mask for broader coverage.
 * `Trim mask by sketch` button: Clicking this will exclude the sketched area from the mask.
+* `Add mask by sketch` button: Clicking this will add the sketched area to the mask.

 ### Inpainting Tab